Currency:

 • You didn't include a call to action anywhere.

-• Your site is not responding.
+• Your website is not responding to changes.

 Share your thoughts with us in the comments section.